metal3d/animata/README.md

 ```

-You can also use "next()" and "prev()" method to create a "player" and let user go step forward ans backward.
+You can also use "next()" and "prev()" method to create a "player" and let user go step forward and backward.